appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 Furthermore, if the runner attempts to access external web sites, the requests will most likely be intercepted by the proxy and re-signed with a self-issued certificate that is also signed by the root certificate.

-You can use the helper script named `install_cert.sh` that comes with your runner package and configure the ntp settings.
+You can use the helper script named `install_cert.sh` that comes with your runner package and configure the NTP settings.

 - You will find a script named `install_cert.sh` in your scripts folder inside the `appcircle-runner` directory.